notional-labs/notional/validation/Readme.md

 * 4G network backup
 * Love, passion, play, and fun:  we want to get to know you, your software, and your users and build something better than exists today.

-## Validators and relayers partnerships
+## Validators and relayers partnerships <- this became the GMA.
 * https://github.com/chandrastation
 * NullMames

 Our technical partners agree to:
 * Mutual Aid Re: Uptime (eg: phone calls to one another)
 * Full commitment to open source, repeatable infrastructure (we only partner with validators who document their infrastructure)
-* Join a Signal chat, since it's not discord
+* Join a Twitter DM Chat, since it isn't discord.
 * Share information about chain launches